Ali Akbar Qavam ol-Molk

-Ali Akbar Qavam ol-Molk (علی اکبر قوام الملک; 1788–1865) was an Iranian statesman who served as the kalantar (lord mayor) of Shiraz and Custodian of Astan Quds Razavi in the Qajar period.
-He was the youngest son of Hajji Ebrahim Shirazi, the grand vizier of Fath-Ali Shah who by the latter's order was executed, his family too, subsequently purged.
+Ali Akbar Qavam ol-Molk (علی اکبر قوام الملک; 1788–1865) was an Iranian statesman who served as the kalantar (lord mayor) of Shiraz and Custodian of Astan Quds Razavi in the Qajar era.
+He was the youngest son of Hajji Ebrahim Shirazi, the grand vizier of Fath-Ali Shah Qajar who by the latter's order was executed, his family too, subsequently purged.
 Ali Akbar was one of the survivors.
 Later for appeasement by the orders of Fath-Ali Shah, his family lands were returned and he became the kalantar of Shiraz, thus marking the start of Qavam family.

-During his 47 years tenure, Qavam ol-Molk built a strong prestige and authority over not only Shiraz but Fars and the court of the Qajar kings.
+During his 47-year tenure, Qavam ol-Molk built a strong prestige and authority over not only Shiraz but Fars and the court of the Qajar shahs.
 For that he even maintained his power after leaving his position as the kalantar.
-Ali Akbar was a patron of arts, as he ordered the building of several of Shiraz's most notable sites such as Qavam House.
-He was succeeded by his daughter, Zinat al-Moluk; that decision that was not accepted fondly by the officials.
+Ali Akbar was a patron of arts, and ordered the building of several of Shiraz's most notable sites such as Qavam House.
+He was succeeded by his daughter, Zinat al-Moluk; that decision was not accepted fondly by the officials.

 Early life

-Ali Akbar was born in 1788 at Shiraz. the youngest son of Hajji Ebrahim Shirazi, the then kalantar (lord mayor) who in a turn of events became the grand vizier of Agha Mohammad Khan and Fath-Ali Shah.
-However by 1801 he was a case of the Shah's rage that resulted to his death and purge of his family.
+Ali Akbar was born in 1788 at Shiraz, the youngest son of Hajji Ebrahim Shirazi, the then kalantar (lord mayor) who in a turn of events became the grand vizier of Agha Mohammad Khan and Fath-Ali Shah.
+However, by 1801 he was a case of the Shah's rage that resulted to his death and purge of his family.
 The only survivors were Ali Akbar who was sick at the time and his sister Mahbanu Khanum who the officials were against executing her.

 Ali Akbar stayed in Shiraz for ten years until 1811, when in an act of appeasement, Fath-Ali Shah granted him the family lands and made him the kalantar of Shiraz.